samehel/MyReads/README.md

  ### Thank you
  ________________________________

  Thank you to the udacity team for offering a great nanodegree opprutunity and to the Egyptian Ministry of Communications and Information Technology for providing the scholorship.
+I would also like to thank cluemediator.com for assistance in implementing the extra feature of popup boxes.